Reminisce (song): Critical reception

-In a retrospective review, Daryl McIntosh from Albumism said that the song followed what seemed to be Combs' formula for the Yonkers, "by revolving around another '80s hip-hop sample, this time from Audio Two's close associate and femcee rhyme titan MC Lyte's "Stop, Look, and Listen".
+In a retrospective review, Daryl McIntosh from Albumism said that the song followed what seemed to be Combs' formula for the Yonkers native, "by revolving around another '80s hip-hop sample, this time from Audio Two's close associate and femcee rhyme titan MC Lyte's "Stop, Look, and Listen".
 The Daily Vault's Mark Millan described it as "a slick, Whitney-esque R&B track that gives Blige a chance to prove she can sing just as well as rap."
 In his weekly UK chart commentary, James Masterton commented, "All of a sudden soul is making a comeback, helped in part perhaps by a new show on Radio 1 on Wednesday nights devoted to the music.
 "Reminisce" thus becomes another in a long line of New Jack Swing tracks to chart in this region although none have gone on to major success."
 Andy Beevers from Music Week gave the song a score of four out of five.
 The RM Dance Update complimented it as "superb".
 An editor from The Observer remarked that it hinted at "the loss and melancholy behind much of hip hop's aggression".
 Jonathan Bernstein from Spin praised its "irresistible bounce".